-As activist, McDevitt has campaigned to secure the future of the Rimbaud/Verlaine House at 8 Royal College Street, and for the release of poet Saw Wai from Insein prison in Burma.
-He leads epic psychogeographical walks through London esp.
+As activist, McDevitt campaigned to secure the future of the Rimbaud/Verlaine House at 8 Royal College Street, and for the release of poet Saw Wai from Insein prison in Burma.
+He was renowned as a leader of epic psychogeographical walks through London esp.
 Shakespeare, Blake, Rimbaud, Yeats.